How to add bells and whistles to your show

 If you’re using sound effects don’t overdo it or drop them in for no reason because they can be irritating if they sound gratuitous.

-‘Fair use’ is a defence for using content that isn’t yours but what constitutes fair use is pretty grey.
-If you’re using content that belongs to someone else it’s always best to err on the side of caution.
+‘Fair use’ is a defense for using content that isn’t yours but what constitutes fair use is pretty grey.

 Got a burning question you’d like answered on the podcast?
 Send me an email.